-The US Crisis Monitor is now updated with supplemental data extending coverage back to the week of George Floyd’s killing in May 2020.
+In August 2020, the US Crisis Monitor — a joint project of ACLED and BDI — released supplemental data extending historical coverage back to the week of George Floyd’s killing in May 2020.
 Find a review of key trends below, as well as a summary of the data release here.
-Definitions and methodology decisions are explained in the US Crisis Monitor FAQs and the US methodology brief.
+Definitions and methodology decisions are explained in the US coverage FAQs and the US methodology brief.
 For more information, please check the full ACLED Resource Library.

 The United States is at heightened risk of political violence and instability going into the 2020 general election.
 Mass shootings hit a record high last year (BBC, 29 December 2019), violent hate crimes are on the rise (Al Jazeera, 13 November 2019), and police killings continue unabated, at 2.5 times the rate1This is based on the lifetime risk of being killed by police use of force per 100,000 people (Edwards, Lee, and Esposito, 2019). for Black men as for white men (FiveThirtyEight, 1 June 2020; Nature, 19 June 2020).
 The COVID-19 pandemic has killed well over 180,000 (New York Times, 3 September 2020) and disrupted the economy, while George Floyd’s death in police custody has sparked a massive wave of protest across the country.

 The US Crisis Monitor — a joint project between ACLED and the Bridging Divides Initiative (BDI) at Princeton University — collects real-time data on these trends in order to provide timely analysis and resources to support civil society efforts to track, prevent, and mitigate the risk of political violence in America.
 With supplemental data collection extending coverage back to the week of Floyd’s killing in May, the dataset now encompasses the latest phase of the Black Lives Matter movement, growing unrest related to the health crisis, and politically motivated violence ahead of the November general election.